hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 Use Fastqc and Nanoplot (or any programs) to evaluate the quality of short reads and long reads (respectively) to decide if the [default criteria used for read filtering](#assemble-parameter-desc) are appropriate.

-Fastqc and Nanoplot are included in the `urops-assembly` conda environment, so just run `conda activate urops-assembly` and you will be able to run the `fastqc` and `NanoPlot` commands.
+Fastqc and Nanoplot are included in the `ap-main` conda environment, so just run `conda activate ap-main` and you will be able to run the `fastqc` and `NanoPlot` commands.

 ### 2. Assemble and evaluate the reads